mmeysenburg/IST146_Module08_CP/README.md

 * `Main.java`: Main program to run the code from a user's perspective.
 This file's `main()` method is invoked when you click the "Run" button.
 * `NOAAReader.java`: Class with static methods to query the NOAA CDO site in order to fetch temperature data.
 * `WeatherController.java`: Controller for the application.
 * `WeatherModel.java`: This file doesn't exist!
-You mush write this class, implementing WeatherModelTemplate
+You must write this class, implementing WeatherModelTemplate
 * `WeatherModelTemplate.java`: Interface describing the methods the WeatherModel must have.
 * `WeatherModelTest.java`: JUnit tests for the WeatherModel class.
 * `WeatherView.java`: Console-based UI for the application.